Key facts

 Discipline-specific knowledge and capabilities | Develop a broad, coherent knowledge of the analytics discipline, including: the origin and characteristics of data; the methods and approaches to dealing with data appropriately and securely; and how the use of analytics outcomes can be used to improve business, organisations or society. |

-Global citizenship | Engage in professional and ethical behaviour in the design, development and management of data analysis solutions, in the global context, in collaboration with diverse communities and cultures. |
+Global citizenship | Engage in professional and ethical behaviour in the field of data science, with appreciation for the global context, and openly and respectfully collaborate with diverse communities and cultures. |